sandeshkota/knowledge/docs/microservice/how.md

 - Capacity: Know the microservice's limits
 - Observability: Monitoring & Logging.
 Analyse telemetry data ( use correlation IDs)
 - Handling failures: fault tolerance patterns (retry, circuit breaker, etc..)
+- Idempotent: handling how to handle duplicate requests
+- Correlation: Use correlation ID when there are multiple services interacting with each other

 ### service interaction
 - If a micro service communicates with another using it's IP address, then there will be a tight coupling and by changing the IP address of one will impact another one.
 Also if we spin up another container of same microservice it will be a challenge.